mohitjain/mohitjain/_posts/2012-12-08-better-way-to-see-info-using-git-log-alias.md

 {% highlight ruby %}
 git lg
 {% endhighlight %}
-to see the result as the command will create a git log alias.
+To see the effect as the command will create a git log alias.
 See this [stackoverflow][3] question for more info on git log alias.

  [3]: http://stackoverflow.com/questions/1057564/pretty-git-branch-graphs "Git log Alias"

-For more colors add this code in your .gitconfig in home directory.
+For more colors add this code in your .gitconfig in the home directory.
 {% highlight ruby %}
     [color]
         ui = auto